 - Bleeding.
 This temporary sensitivity will extend to your gums and you might experience some slight bleeding during brushing immediately following the procedure.
 This bleeding should decrease and then ultimately cease within three days.

 - Discomfort and Pain.
-Scaling and root planing sometimes requires the use of a local anesthetic.
+Many patients ask us if scaling and root planing is painful and the answer is that there can be discomfort.
+The procedure does sometimes require the use of a local anesthetic.
 If so, it’s important to avoid chewing any foods or gum until full feeling returns to avoid injuring your numbed tongue and cheeks.
 Until you have fully feeling, avoid eating any sticky, hard, brittle, spicy, or acidic foods.

 Homecare Tips to Reduce Symptoms and Hasten Healing

 Dr. Brant notes that following the procedure, “The hygienist will go over proper home care with the patient.”
 Instructions may include:

 - Rinse Regularly.
 Use either an antimicrobial mouthwash or a warm saline rinse 2 to 3 times a day for the first week following treatment.
 Once you have returned to normal, use of such rinses should be limited to once a week.

 - Use a Desensitizing Toothpaste.
 Extreme tooth sensitivity may tempt you to ignore your regular brushing habits.
 This can bring on other tooth and gum issues.
 You can keep the good habits without the pain by using a special desensitizing toothpaste containing potassium nitrate.

 - Rethink Your Diet.
 Implement a diet of softer foods, such as steamed vegetables and soups, until all the above symptoms cease.